Toy Shopping in Fukuoka: A Parent’s Guide to Finding the Best Kids’ Stores (Without the Stress)

 Educational and Wooden Toys: Quality Options for Thoughtful Gifts

-When you want something that is not plastic and does not make noise—something that looks nice on a shelf and might actually hold a child’s attention beyond one afternoon—Fukuoka has strong options for imported educational toys.
+Something that looks nice on a shelf and might actually hold a child’s attention beyond one afternoon.

 Bornelund (Department Stores in Tenjin and Hakata)

-Bornelund is the gold standard for high-quality educational toys in Japan.
 They carry European imports like Magformers magnetic blocks, BRIO trains, Haba wooden games, and quality puzzles.

 - Locations: Children’s floors of Iwataya department store (Tenjin) and Hankyu department store (Hakata Station).